New tips by IELTS examiner

 If you need Band 6 - no need for complex sentence structure.
 If your goal is Band 7 - then show advanced sentence structure, language and vocabulary.

 Don’t write more than 260-265 words in IELTS Writing 2 task.
 Why?
-Not because you will get lower mark, but because of these 2 reasons:
+Not because you will get a lower mark, but because of these 2 reasons:

 1) It takes more time